patriciamcphee/aboutme/_docs/quick-start-mobile-sdk-android.md

 9. In your **settings.gradle** of your app, add:

-    ```java
+    "`java
     include ":messaging_sdk"
     ```

 ### Step 2: Integrate code for deployment

-1. Add permissions to your app’s AndroidManifest.xml file:
+1. Add permissions to your app's AndroidManifest.xml file:

    ```xml
     <uses-permission android:name="android.permission.INTERNET" />